YosysHQ/riscv-formal/docs/quickstart.md

 make -j8 check
 ```

-Now make a random change to `picorv32.v` and re-run the tests:
+Now make a random change to `nerv.v` and re-run the tests:

 ```
 make clean